Lead Designer Systems Thinking

 Email hit inboxes but converted at 1.1% CTR.
 SMS was already overloaded with shopper comms.
 Push opt-ins were too low to rely on for broad reach.
 No channel could consistently reach all members — and none offered a passive, always-available surface for non-urgent content.

-Most of the important work happened before any screen was opened.
+Most of the important work happened before any screen was designed.
 The choices I made in the framework phase determined everything downstream.

 01